romi/romi-robots-docs/docs/wip-peter/index.md

 [RPC-like](https://en.wikipedia.org/wiki/Remote_procedure_call)
 interaction (although other design patterns are possible, too).

-The underlying networking capabilities are provided by the library Rcom, which stands for Romi communication.
+The underlying networking capabilities are provided by the Rcom library, which stands for Romi communication.
 You normally don't have to know the details of Rcom, but you should be aware of the following.
 To find the available devices, Rcom uses a registry.
 Let me explain.
 A Romi "app" is the software that controls a hardware device.
 We also may use the term Romi "node" to highlight the network aspect of the Romi system.
 When a Romi app starts up, it connects to the hardware and also to the network (opening a websocket server).
-It also registers itself to a network application called `rcom-registry` to announce its availability and provide its topic, type and address.
+It also registers itself to another application on the network called `rcom-registry` to announce its availability and provide its topic (or name), type (`cnc`, `camera`, `motors`...) and address (IP address and port).

 Whenever you execute `Camera.create("camera")`, the Python code will query rcom-registry to ask at what address the app called "camera" is